-The goals of GAIA-X
+The goals of Gaia-X

-First, GAIA-X aims to support the economy.
+First, Gaia-X aims to support the economy.
 As a secondary goal, the project aims to improve user experience.
-Both B2B and B2C customers can expect to benefit from GAIA-X. Increased transparency, data protection, and security will be among the advantages for consumers and companies.
+Both B2B and B2C customers can expect to benefit from Gaia-X. Increased transparency, data protection, and security will be among the advantages for consumers and companies.

-The goals of GAIA-X can be succinctly summed up as in this list:
+The goals of Gaia-X can be succinctly summed up as in this list:

 - Data protection